HLee-Six/infant_Wilms/README.md

 Code is in the 'code' file.
 Data are in the 'data' file.

+Please see the methods section of the publication for further particulars.

 Please contact Henry Lee-Six at hl11@sanger.ac.uk if you have any questions.